krmboya/loan-aggregator-sample/README.md

 (Frequency of validation is two months) as only this amount of state is retained in the ordered dictionary

+The Ordered dictionary is used in case it is desirable to preserve the order in which each (network, product, month) tuple is encounted in the input file.

 Automated tests have been included to test the correctness of the functionality.
+Code is autoformatted using [black](https://github.com/ambv/black)

 In case it is not desirable to run this directly as a commandline application, the class `CommandLineAggregator` is provided which only requires input and output file handles that can be provided in some other way.

-The Ordered dictionary is used in case it is desirable to preserve the order in which each (network, product, month) tuple is encounted in the input file.